 Process simulation provides information about how a process may perform over time, by using hypothetical and simulated data and metrics.
 It helps to identify cost-intensive activities hidden in the overall process flow, even when the data is not available at the desired granularity.
-It also provides details about the duration of the processes, as well as consumed resources which helps in testing and comparing process alternatives.
+This business process analysis activity also provides details about the duration of the processes, as well as consumed resources which helps in testing and comparing process alternatives.

 Simulating business processes not only provides a preview into how your new processes will perform, it also offers the opportunity to validate changes to existing processes and highlights possible errors, queues and bottlenecks at an early stage without impacting the business.